Ways of voting

 To find out more information and download an application form, visit the About My Vote website using the link below.

-If we receive your postal vote application by 5pm on 4 April, your postal ballot will be despatched on 19 April 2018.
+If we receive your postal vote application by 1 April 2022, your postal vote will be sent out to you on 21 April 2022, first class.

-If we receive your postal vote application after 4 April but before 5pm on 18th April, your postal ballot will be despatched on 23 April 2018.
+If we receive your postal vote application between 2 April 2022 and 5pm on 19 April 2022, your postal vote will be sent out to you on 25 April 2022, first class.

 If you're unable to sign your form, or you're unable to sign it in a consistent way, special provisions can be made to remove the requirement to sign.
 For more information please contact our elections office.

-If you're not currently on the electoral register you'll need to register to vote before you can request a postal vote.
+If you're not currently on the electoral register you'll need to register to vote on GOV.UK before you can request a postal vote.